Sound Cards

 Good cooler design always makes the surface area of the actual dissipation surface the limiting factor, so high flow rates of coolant are needed.
 Asetek's 800-2,400 RPM impellers handled this well.

 Ultimately, they have to get heat into the air, like any other cooler does.
+It's a surface area race and always has been.
 If heat starts backing up in heatpipes or coolant fluid, any cooler will fail to keep the load below a threshold temperature.

 Nova RGB

 I initially ran it on a Xeon E5-2640, a TDP Intel rates to 95 watts.
-This was unfair, as the cooler was never intended for LGA2011 and Thermaltake rates it to 65 watts only.
+This was unfair, as the cooler was never intended for LGA2011 and Thermaltake's version is rated to 65 watts only.
 I didn't have a real LGA2011 cooler at the time.
 Of course the CPU hit thermal limits.

 You read that right.
 This is worse than a stock 65 watt cooler.
 In fact, it is the worst 120mm cooler I've ever tested.
 This is down to mostly one thing: It is extremely lightweight.
 A recent update to the line (e.g. Mars Gaming MCPU120 RGB) has slightly redesigned the vane profile, which won't change performance.